DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-7/autumn-training-session-7.md

 You could:

-- consider the importance of a relationship with parents and carers when consi
+- consider the importance of a relationship with parents and carers when considering pupils' wellbeing
 - look at the role that parents can play in their child’s academic success, and how to engage with families and carers to support pupils
 - discuss the roles of the school SENCO, DSL and pastoral leaders, and the valuable expertise and information they can provide about pupils
 - explore the explicit links between interventions inside and outside of the classroom